Athletic Training (Masters in Athletic Training)

 Admission Requirements for the Masters in Athletic Training (MAT)

 Applicants are admitted to the MAT on a selective basis upon review of the completed application package by the MAT Selection Committee.
-Additionally, applicants must meet general admission requirements of Graduate Studies.
+Additionally, applicants must meet general admission requirements of the Graduate School.
 Preference will be given to applicants with an undergraduate major in fields such as Exercise Science and Wellness (ESW), Kinesiology, Physical Education, Biology, or closely related major.
 Applicants must meet the following admission requirements regardless of undergraduate major:

 1. Overall minimum GPA of 2.75 (based on a 4.0 scale).